-Potent antibodies neutralize HIV and could offer new therapy, study findsNovember 7th, 2012 in Immunology /
+Potent antibodies neutralize HIV and could offer new therapy, study findsNovember 7, 2012 in Medicine & Health / Immunology

 (Medical Xpress)—Having HIV/AIDS is no longer a death sentence, but it's still a lifelong illness that requires an expensive daily cocktail of drugs—and it means tolerating those drugs' side effects and running the risk of resistance.
 Researchers at The Rockefeller University may have found something better: they've shown that a therapeutic approach harnessing proteins from the human immune system can suppress the virus in mice without the need for daily application and could one day be used in humans to treat the disease.

 Florian Klein and colleagues in Michel Nussenzweig's Laboratory of Molecular Immunology found that a combination of five different antibodies—proteins the immune system uses to fight infection—effectively suppressed HIV-1 replication and kept the virus at bay for a 60 day period after termination of therapy thanks to their longer half-life, while current antiretroviral drugs require daily intake.

 These especially potent antibodies were only recently discovered, some of them by several of Klein's colleagues in the Nussenzweig laboratory.
 Called broadly-neutralizing antibodies, they were identified and cloned from HIV-infected patients whose immune systems showed an unusually high ability to neutralize HIV.
 In recent years the potent antibodies were found to prevent HIV from infecting non-human primates, demonstrating the possibility for a vaccine in humans.
 But they were thought to have little or no effect on established infections.